Welcome to Our Hillbrow: Characters

 Sammy's girlfriend.
 After witnessing her boyfriend, Sammy, having sex with a prostitute, she seeks companionship and comfort from Refentše, which leads to her cheating on Sammy with his friend in the heat of the moment.
 She is later plagued by guilt and wants to tell Sammy, although Refentše is against this as he believes the revelation would add insult to injury as Sammy is already in the hospital.
 On her way to see Sammy, though, Bohlale is hit by a bus and killed.
 Refentše never reveals the one-night affair to Sammy.

+Critical reception

+Publishers Weekly wrote: “Heavily influenced by oral storytelling traditions and yet fully engaged with the world it's set in, this is a powerful novel from a talent cut down unfortunately early.”